dbfit/dbfit/CONTRIBUTING.md

 An Eclipse project can be created by running:

-    dbfit-java$ gradle eclipse
+    dbfit-java$ ./gradlew eclipse

 #### Building

 *  Clean, build, test and install to local maven repo

-        dbfit-java$ gradle clean check install
+        dbfit-java$ ./gradlew clean check install

 *  Build and package all java projects:

-        dbfit$ gradle assemble
+        dbfit$ ./gradlew assemble

 *  Create release zip

-        dbfit$ gradle bundle
+        dbfit$ ./gradlew bundle

 *  Start fitnesse as a webservice on http://localhost:8085

-        dbfit$ gradle start
+        dbfit$ ./gradlew start

 This will compile the source, copy the jars and resources to the `dist` directory and run up FitNesse with DbFit installed.
 Point your browser to [http://localhost:8085](http://localhost:8085) to access the running instance (please adjust `localhost` to match the host on which the instance is actually running).

-Please be aware that if you change any code whilst the `gradle start` command is running you will have to stop the command and re-run it in order to compile and pick up the changes.
+Please be aware that if you change any code whilst the `/.gradlew start` command is running you will have to stop the command and re-run it in order to compile and pick up the changes.
 To stop the running instance it is preferable to point your browser to [http://localhost:8085/?shutdown](http://localhost:8085/?shutdown) rather than killing it at the command line, i.e. don't do a Ctrl+C or equivalent (again adjust `localhost` to match the host on which the instance is actually running).

 ### Useful development commands